Frequently Asked

 - What does mobile-first design actually mean?

 - It means the layout is designed for the smallest screen first (a portrait phone) and progressively enhanced for larger screens.
 In code, every base style targets mobile by default, and overrides only kick in at tablet/desktop breakpoints.
 The result: faster load on phones, simpler decisions about what's truly essential, no 'desktop site that's been squeezed onto mobile' feel.
-Today around 60% of small-business website traffic is on phones — designing mobile-first is no longer a preference, it's the right way to build.
+Today around 60% of small-business website traffic is on phones, so designing mobile-first is no longer a preference, it's the right way to build.

 - What technology do you build with?